Nets-eCom/Magento2_easy/README.md

 ### Download / Installation

 * Method 1
-1. Download the latest Nets Easy module from GitHub: https://github.com/Nets-eCom/Magento2_easy/archive/refs/heads/master.zip
+1. Download the latest Nets Easy module from GitHub: https://github.com/Nets-eCom/Magento2_easy/archive/refs/tags/1.6.6.zip.
 2. Unzip the file and upload the content to your Magento site via FTP, into the directory /app/code/Dibs/EasyCheckout.
 Please create the folder /Dibs/EasyCheckout first time you install the plugin.

 * Method 2

-1. Another option is to install the module via composer at your magento site by running the following command:
+Another option is to install the module via composer at your magento site by running the following command:

 	$ composer require nexi-checkout/magento2

-2. To update the module via composer it to run the command shown below:

-    $ composer update nexi-checkout/magento2

-NOTE : It is strongly recommended to have cleanup of Pending Payment orders active in Sales > Orders, Orders Cron Settings > Pending Payment Order Lifetime (minutes)
+NOTE: It is strongly recommended to have cleanup of Pending Payment orders active in Sales > Orders, Orders Cron Settings > Pending Payment Order Lifetime (minutes)

 ### Enable the module